After their father’s death came a handwritten note: ‘One less Asian to put up with’

 The following Monday, Byong Choi’s wife, Yong, 82, received a handwritten, cursive letter at her Leisure World Seal Beach retirement community home postmarked the same date as the funeral.
 It read, “Now that Byong is gone makes it one less Asian to put up with in Leisure World.
 You frickin Asians are taking over our American community!”

-The letter arrived just days after a 21-year-old White man killed eight people, six of whom were Asian, which raised fears among Asian American communities nationwide.
+The letter arrived just days after a 21-year-old White man killed eight people, six of whom were Asian women, which raised fears among Asian American communities nationwide.

 Claudia Choi, one of the daughters, was annoyed and unsurprised when she received a picture of the letter via text, the 46-year old told The Washington Post.

 “They used my dad’s death to celebrate, sent it on the day of his funeral to my mother,” she said.
-“But to put a stamp on it felt particularly cruel and the fact that they said watch out.”
+“But to put a stamp on it felt particularly cruel and the fact that they said ‘watch out.’ ”

 The Seal Beach Police Department in the county has launched an investigation into what it calls an anti-Asian hate crime.